Kruhlmann/PyTrack/README.md

 Create a google sheet and name it `PyTrack`.
 Once created share it with the email contained in the JSON file labeled as `client_email`.

 ### Placing the script in the startup folder
 On MS Windows open a run window and type `shell:startup` to access your startup folder.
-In here place the [source file](PyTrack.py), the [batch file])(PyTrack.bat) and your personal credentials file renamed to `client_credentials.json`.
+In here place the [source file](PyTrack.py), the [batch file](PyTrack.bat) and your personal credentials file renamed to `client_credentials.json`.